DiFaReli++: Diffusion Face Relighting with Consistent Cast Shadows: Introduction

+Despite progress, state-of-the-art methods still struggle with photorealistic relighting in challenging in-the-wild scenarios, often failing to remove or add strong highlights and cast shadows realistically, leading to residual artifacts (Figure \ref{fig:ffhq_cs}) or less convincing results.

+These issues arise from a common strategy in these pipelines: decomposing the face into surface normals, albedo, and lighting parameters to render the relit output.
+This process heavily depends on the accuracy of these estimated components, which is challenging to achieve in real-world scenarios and directly impacts the realism of the final result.
+Additionally, geometry estimation for other areas like hair and ears is extremely difficult and often omitted from relighting pipelines, leading to unrealistic composites (Figure \ref{fig:ffhq_cs} and \ref{fig:mutlipie_cs}).

-This paper introduces an alternative approach that does not rely on accurate intrinsic decomposition of the face and can be trained exclusively on 2D images, without any 3D face scan, multi-view images, or lighting ground truth, once given a few off-the-shelf estimators.
-The general idea of our method is simple: we first encode the input image into a feature vector that disentangles the light information from other information about the input image.
-Then, we modify the light encoding in the feature vector and decode it.
-The challenge, however, is how to disentangle the light encoding well enough so that the decoding will only affect the shading without altering the person's shape and identity.
-Our key idea is to leverage a conditional diffusion implicit model \cite{song2021denoising} with a novel conditioning technique for this task and learn the complex light interactions implicitly via the generative model trained on a real-world 2D face dataset.
+This paper introduces an alternative approach that does not rely on accurate intrinsic face decomposition and is trained solely on 2D images---without 3D scans, multi-view images, relit pairs, or lighting ground truth---once given a few off-the-shelf estimators.
+Our general idea is simple: we first encode the input image into a feature vector that disentangles lighting from other information about the input image.
+Then, we modify the light encoding and decode it.
+The challenge lies in disentangling lighting so that only shading changes while shape and identity remain intact.
+Our key idea is to leverage a conditional diffusion implicit model \cite{song2021denoising} with a novel conditioning technique to learn complex light interactions implicitly via the generative model trained on real-world 2D face data.

-Our method relies on mechanisms recently introduced in Denoising Diffusion Implicit Models (DDIM) \cite{song2021denoising} and Diffusion Autoencoders (DiffAE) \cite{preechakul2022diffusion}.
-By exploiting the deterministic reversal process of DDIM proposed by Song et al.\cite{song2021denoising}, DiffAE shows how one can encode an image into a meaningful semantic code and disentangle it from other information, which includes stochastic variations.
-By modifying the semantic code and decoding it, DiffAE can manipulate semantic attributes in a real image.
-Relighting can be thought of as a manipulation of the ``light'' attribute in the input image.
+Our method builds on mechanisms from Denoising Diffusion Implicit Models (DDIM) \cite{song2021denoising} and Diffusion Autoencoders (DiffAE) \cite{preechakul2022diffusion}.
+Leveraging DDIM's deterministic reversal, DiffAE encodes an image into a meaningful semantic code disentangled from other information.
+By modifying and decoding the semantic code, DiffAE can manipulate attributes in real images.
+Relighting can be viewed as manipulating the ``light'' attribute.
 But unlike DiffAE, which discovers semantic attributes automatically and encodes them in a \emph{latent} code, our method requires an explicit and interpretable light encoding that facilitates lighting manipulation by the user.